Parameter estimation for cellular automata: Parameter estimation method

 \subsubsection{Choice of bins}

 The bin values for the eCDF vectors can be selected in various ways.
-Here we use the following approach: We first use the first two subsets of the training data and determine the minimum and maximum of the function $C$ as defined in \eqref{eq:eCDF} (with respect to $R$).
+Here, we use the following approach: We first use the first two subsets of the training data and determine the minimum and maximum of the function $C$ as defined in \eqref{eq:eCDF} (concerning $R$).
 Next, we uniformly split the respective interval into $50$ possible bin values.
 This allows us to represent the shape of the eCDF curve.
-However, in numerical application such dense coverage might result in unwanted correlation between neighbouring bin values.
-Therefore, from these preliminary bins we choose a smaller subset of $n_{bin}$ values, which we select by an inverse CDF method: to get the bin values on the x-axis, a set of $n_{bin}$ linearly spaced values on the y-axis are mapped to the x-axis by the inverse CDF (quantile) function, using the mean of the preliminary CDF vectors.
-Additionally, a cut-off parameter of $0.1$ is used to step away from boundaries of the range $[0,1]$ of the CDF function.
+However, in the numerical application, such dense coverage might result in an unwanted correlation between neighboring bin values.
+Therefore, from these preliminary bins, we choose a smaller subset of $n_{bin}$ values, which we select by an inverse CDF method: to get the bin values on the x-axis, a set of $n_{bin}$ linearly spaced values on the y-axis are mapped to the x-axis by the inverse CDF (quantile) function, using the mean of the preliminary CDF vectors.
+Additionally, a cut-off parameter of $0.1$ is used to step away from the CDF function's range $[0,1]$ boundaries.
 This allows us to exclude bins with possibly prohibitively small variabilities, which might result in singularities in the covariance matrix of the underlying Gaussian distribution.
-Thereafter the Gaussianity of both configurations of bins (the preliminary and the selected sparse one) can be evaluated.
+After that, the Gaussianity of both bin configurations (the preliminary and the selected sparse one) can be evaluated.